Estate, Gift and GST Taxes

 The federal government imposes taxes on gratuitous transfers of property made during lifetime (gifts) or at death (bequests/devises) that exceed certain exemption limits.
 Gift taxes are imposed on transfers during lifetime that exceed the exemption limits, and estate taxes are imposed on transfers at death that exceed the exemption limits.
 The generation-skipping transfer (GST) tax is imposed on transfers to grandchildren and more remote descendants that exceed the exemption limits so transferors cannot avoid transfer taxes on the next generation by "skipping" a generation.
 The GST tax is levied in addition to gift or estate taxes and is not a substitute for them.

-The gift, estate, and GST tax exemptions were $5 million in 2011.
-The exemptions are indexed for inflation, resulting in exemptions of $5.12 million for 2012, $5.25 million for 2013, $5.34 million for 2014, and $5.43 for 2015.
+The gift, estate, and GST tax exemptions were $11 million in 2018.
+With the passage of the “Tax Cuts and Jobs Act of 2017”, exemptions from Estate Tax have been doubled from $5.6 Million to $11.2 Million per person ($22.4 Million for married couples) through December 31, 2025, resulting in allowing an individual to plan his or her estate affairs without “making the tax tail wag the dog”.
 An individual can transfer property with value up to the exemption amount either during lifetime or at death without paying any transfer tax.
 In other words, any portion of the exemption used during lifetime reduces the amount of exemption available at death for estate tax purposes.
-For example, if you made a lifetime taxable gift of $2 million in 2013, your remaining exemption amount that could be used by your estate at your death would be $3.34 million ($5.34 million 2014 inflation adjusted exemption, less the $2 million lifetime gift).
-The GST exemption essentially allows the earmarking of transfers, made during lifetime or at death, that either skips a generation or are made in trust for multiple generations.
-Certain gifts are not applied toward the exemption, such as “annual exclusion” gifts and direct payments to medical or education providers, and can be made completely tax-free.
+For example, if you made a lifetime taxable gift of $2 million in 2018, your remaining exemption amount that could be used by your estate at your death would be $9.2 million.
+The GST exemption essentially allows the earmarking of transfers, made during lifetime or at death, that either skip a generation or are made in trust for multiple generations.
+Certain gifts are not applied toward the exemption, such as “annual exclusion” gifts ($14,000 per donee per year) and direct payments to medical or education providers, and can be made completely tax-free.

 Transfers between spouses and to certain trusts for spouses, made during lifetime or at death, may be made without the imposition of any tax.
 These transfers also do not use any exemption.
 This is known as the “unlimited marital deduction.”

-It is important to note that there was no inflation indexing of the transfer tax exemption prior to 2012.
-Given the large $5 million base amount that is indexed, the annual increases in the exemption amounts are likely to be substantial, even when inflation is not particularly high.
+It is important to note that there was these amounts will be indexed to inflation and the annual increases in the exemption amounts are likely to be substantial, even when inflation is not particularly high.
 This will create new planning opportunities.
 First, for taxpayers who fully use their exemption in any given year, there will be a significant new exemption available the next year.
 Second, for the first time, the growth in the exemptions will enable taxpayers whose estates grow to remain protected from the imposition of transfer tax.